Lommix/bevy_meetup_2025_bevy_hui/docs/slides/03_bevy_hui.md

 <br/>
 <br/>

-- Stay close to bevy_ui <!-- .element: class="fragment" -->
+- Stay close to bevy_ui
-- Hot reload at any time <!-- .element: class="fragment" -->
+- Hot reload at any time
-- Separate design from logic <!-- .element: class="fragment" -->
+- Separate design from logic
-- Simple API to wire up logic <!-- .element: class="fragment" -->
+- Simple API to wire up logic
-- Some utility (Animations & Transitions) <!-- .element: class="fragment" -->
+- Some utility (Animations & Transitions)

 ---